 Larkin’s poetry, while praised within poetry circles as part of a late-Modernist tradition, has been largely ignored, perhaps because of the naturalist focus of his work, its quietness and rather unglamorous abstruseness, or because of its minute observation of arboreal phenomena.
 Only the occasional review and book chapter discuss his work alongside other experimental post-pastoral writers.2; J.H.
 Prynne, ‘On the Poetry of Peter Larkin’, No Prizes, 2 (2013), 43-5; Jonathan Skinner, ‘Thoughts on Things: Poetics of the Third Landscape’, Eco Language Reader, ed.
 Brenda Iijima, (Brooklyn, NY: Portable Press at Yo Yo Labs and Callicoon; NY: Nightboat Books, 2010), pp. 9-51; G.C.
 Waldrep, ‘‘Go Quotiently’: Contemporary British Poetry from Shearsman’, Kenyon Review, 2 (2012).]
 This paper intends to remedy this by offering a close reading of the title poem of the collection Leaves of Field against a background of phenomenology and post-pastoral poetics.
 Framed by issues of scarcity, environmental exploitation, and attentional ethics, this essay considers how, in Larkin’s writing, trees become the juncture where ethical responsibility and use-value meet.
 Ethical efficacy is a common concern in ecopoetics, (anti-, post-) pastoral, and nature writing because of the perceived urgency of ecological issues.
 In response to this urgency, eco-poet John Kinsella calls for ‘activist poetics’, ‘a moral purpose’, poetry as ‘an act of resistance’3 – a poetics that diverges from Larkin’s quieter ethical engagement.
 Although Larkin’s poetry is not ‘activist’, neither is it passive: he is an ethical theorist in whose poetry philosophical and ethical questions acquire compositional gravity.
 This paper focuses on the placing of ethics and phenomenology in Larkin’s work by means of commentary, complemented by other lines of enquiry, such as the ‘book of nature’ metaphor and the problem of ‘reading’ nature, Modernist aesthetics of attention, and an engagement with phenomenology.4 This essay sketches out the relation of Larkin’s thinking to that of Heidegger and Merleau-Ponty with regard to specific textual problems, at the exclusion of other sources of Larkin’s thinking (e.g. Geoffrey Hartman, John Milbank, Jean Luc Marion, Anne-Lise Francois).
 Instead, it discusses the poem’s poetic form and strategies for meaning-making in conjunction with Larkin’s concepts of scarcity, gift, and horizon.
 It attempts a making sense of ‘making sense’ in Larkin’s ‘Leaves of Field’.

 One way of ‘making sense’ is tackling the poetry’s opacity via the set of related terms and clues of horizon, scarcity, and gift.
 In Larkin’s poetics, scarcity is redefined as not purely economic: as reoriented attention, it encompasses potential abundance while simultaneously expanding ontological and relational horizons.
 This paradox pertaining to scarcity (and Larkin’s use of it) is never fully resolved but amply explored in poetic terms in Leaves of Field.
 Since the 1990s, scarcity has been crucial to Larkin’s poetics, from his own Prest Roots Press, Terrain Seed Scarcity: Poems from a Decade (Salt, 2001), Lessways Least Scarce Among (Shearsman, 2012), to a recent essay collection Wordsworth and Coleridge: Promising Losses (Palgrave Macmillan, 2012).
 Lessways expands on the ‘behalf of’5 – already an interest in the essay ‘Scarcely on the Way’, and emerging in Leaves of Field, which overall is more dedicated to horizon.
 Leaves of Field sees a contingent finite verticality intimately in touch with horizon within which the ethical appears as its agent.
 In its diminished or ‘lesser’ form, scarcity still has the propensity of giving, and thus is a form of reduced gift.
-This insufficient or not-yet-complete gift is granted an outlook upon fulfillment in anticipation; in other words: in the figure of horizon.6, intensified when such givens appear to be given to a place, also entails a calling on gift, one paradoxically simultaneous with the limited capacity of givens to emplace themselves definitively’ (p.
+This insufficient or not-yet-complete gift is granted an outlook upon fulfillment in anticipation; in other words: in the figure of horizon.6: ‘That exposure (to the world’s givens), intensified when such givens appear to be given to a place, also entails a calling on gift, one paradoxically simultaneous with the limited capacity of givens to emplace themselves definitively’ (p.
 108).
 Also: ‘The capacity of things to be dedicated, their sacral horizon, does not deny their origin from nothing but affirms a differential less than nothing: the paradox of lessness mutates toward a perception of gift’ (p.
 114).]

 The collection Leaves of Field comprises, apart from the title poem, the short collections ‘Open Woods’ (2005) and ‘Moving Woods’ (2005) which intersperse blocked prose-passages with verse tail-pieces.
 ‘Leaves of Field’, by contrast, has no such structuring verse interruptions; it is laid out in one elongated and slim chunk (or stalk, root, trunk) of prose.
 Divided into five sections, each mini-chapter is dedicated to a different part of a tree (‘Field of Leaf’; ‘Stalk of Branch’, ‘Leaf of Tree’, ‘Leaves of Root’), with the last section (‘Leaves Field Horizon’) widening the angle, setting off the tips of leaves, stalks, roots, all of which were explored in their propensity for creating small fields.
 The last section tests ‘how field promised horizon’7 and brings particulars together in the suggestion of relatedness: